What is E-Waste EPR Registration?

 - Certification of Incorporation (CIN)

-- Copy of DGFT permission/license (IEC certificate)
+- Copy of DGFT permission/license (IEC certificate

-Key Responsibilities of Manufacturers for E-waste
+Key Responsibilities of Manufacturers Under E-Waste EPR Compliance

 How to Apply for EPR Authorization?
 [EPR Registration Process]

-There are below mentioned requirements for EPR Authorization Registration for E-Waste Management requires compliance with specific guidelines.
+There are below mentioned requirements for EPR Authorization Registration for E-Waste Management requires compliance with specific guidelines.- Documents:- keep all documents in check and place for submitting an application for EPR authorization.

-- Offline submission of application-one needs to print a hard copy of the application including details about the producer and EPR plan, and finally there is submission of it by hand.
+- Offline submission of application:- one needs to print a hard copy of the application including details about the producer and EPR plan, and finally there is submission of it by hand.

-- Approval grantAuthorities will check that it is all correct before registering this EPR schedule.
+- Approval grant :- Authorities will check that it is all correct before registering this EPR schedule.
 It will finally be approved by the divisional head.

-- Issuanceonce it is accepted and approved, CPCB grants permission of the proposed plan as to which is called as issuance of environment protection rights license to the companies
+- Issuance:- once it is accepted and approved, CPCB grants permission of the proposed plan as to which is called as issuance of environment protection rights license to the companies

-- Monitoring:the applicant then should fulfill the conditions and regulations that are there in the authorization.
+- Monitoring:- the applicant then should fulfill the conditions and regulations that are there in the authorization.
 One should follow up after that.

 Thus, keeping these steps up consistently and working side by side with the law enforcement bodies, companies are able to achieve EPR Authorization and contribute to the sustainable management of wastes.